-Each Title I school offers a beginning of the school year informational meeting for parents.
+Each school offers a beginning of the school year open house/pto/Title I informational event for parents.
 Information is housed on the district webpage for Title I in which parents can access.
-The program is explained in the school-student-home compact which parents sign stating they understand and have read the information.
+The program is again explained in the school-student-home compact which parents sign stating they understand and have read the information.
 Parent participation slips are sent home which also explain the supplemental instructional program in which parents sign and return.
 Pamphlets are provided at various school function and housed in areas accessible to the community in which the program and the program requirements are listed.
-"Parents-right-to-know" and "Complaint Procedures" are also available in the student handbook, online and are sent home.
-When applicable these items are sent home in home languages to meet the needs of the buildings ELL population.
+"Parents-right-to-know" and "Complaint Procedures" are also available in the student handbook, online, and are sent home.
+When applicable these items are sent home in the parent's native language should English language acquisition be a barrier.